Curated reading list

 Humans and Agents in Software Engineering Loops

-Best read here for the distinction between the why loop and the how loop, and for why the harness deserves as much attention as the model.
+Best read here for the distinction between the why loop and the how loop, and for why the surrounding harness deserves as much attention as the model itself.

 Linking Modular Architecture to Development Teams